 - I love the option to rotate my monitors.
 Pretty much everything I use my computer for (except for watching videos) works better when you rotate your monitor 90 degrees so that it’s vertical rather than horizontal.
 (A vertical monitor is ideal for tracing the arguments of Bible passages.)

 - To display the highest resolution with a MacBook (i.e., with the MacBook that released in 2013—I’m not sure how this works for the MacBooks that just released), use a Display Port cable (not an HDMI cable).

 - It’s more complicated to display the highest resolution with the latest MacBook Pro for two of these Dell monitors at the same time.
 (You might want to skip the next sub-bullet points; I’m including them for reference.
 In December 2013 I had to appeal to some friends who are IT experts to figure this out.)
 Use two Display Port cables, and follow the instructions here:

 - (b) Double-click the Zip file to show a folder titled DisplayVendorID-10ac.
 That folder has two items in it (DisplayProductID-4080 and DisplayProductID-a092).

 - (c) Drag and drop the whole folder into your Overrides folder, which you can get to in Finder this way: Macintosh HD > System > Library > Displays > Overrides.

 - (e) If your displays are already set for “Best for display,” then they should be at full resolution when you restart.
 To confirm, open System Preferences > Displays > Scaled.
 The dimensions should be 2560 x 1440 for a standard (horizontal) view or 1440 x 2560 for a 90-degree rotation.

-- I’ve been using a Eurotech 4×4 Mid-Back Multipurpose Chair in my home office since 2009.
+- I’ve been using a Eurotech 4×4 Mid-Back Multipurpose Chair in my home study since 2009.
 It does the job.
 It’s comfortable and adjustable.